5 Health Benefits of Infrared Saunas, According to Experts

 3.Can Reduce Inflammation

-"Heat shock proteins have been shown to prolong lifespan and improve the overall ageing process", Painter said.
+“Heat shock proteins have been shown to prolong lifespan and improve the overall aging process,” Painter said.

 4.Detoxifies the Body